Novabook logo

 2. Financial Model

 You should include a simple P&L forecast within your Business Plan.
 Our template has space to add a screenshot of this on slide 13.
 This P&L should show your growth aspirations and the risk to capital from investing in potentially loss-making businesses.
 We have put together a financial model here for you to use.
 The first tab allows you to add your input, and the final tab should provide sufficient details about your application.
 The middle tab can be used for operationally more detailed business planning.
+When modelling out staff costs, its useful to apply a 1.17 multiplier to gross salary costs to cover Employers' National Insurance & pension costs.

 3. Copies of any Subscription Agreements or Investment Memorandums